Yoshitsugu Matsuoka

 Yoshitsugu Matsuoka (松岡 禎丞, Matsuoka Yoshitsugu) is a Japanese voice actor from Hokkaido affiliated with the talent agency I'm Enterprise.
-Honored at the 6th Seiyu Awards for Best New Actor in 2012 and the 10th Seiyu Awards for Best Lead Actor in 2016, he is best known for being the voice of Kirito from Sword Art Online, Inosuke Hashibira from Demon Slayer: Kimetsu no Yaiba, Fūtarō Uesugi from The Quintessential Quintuplets, Sora from No Game No Life, Sōma Yukihira in Food Wars!: Shokugeki no Soma, Bell Cranel from Is It Wrong to Try to Pick Up Girls in a Dungeon?, Hajime Aoyagi from Yowamushi Pedal, Betelgeuse Romanée-Conti from Re:Zero − Starting Life in Another World, Xiao from Genshin Impact, Mechamaru Ultimate from Jujutsu Kaisen, Helios from the 2021 reboot of the Sailor Moon series, Sailor Moon Eternal, Vash the Stampede from the 2023 reboot of the Trigun series, Trigun Stampede, and Zanka Nijiku from Gachiakuta.
-As of June 17, 2019, he is the current official Guinness World Record holder for the most unique sound bites provided by a voice actor in a mobile game, exceeding 10,000 words in Is It Wrong to Try to Pick Up Girls in a Dungeon?: MEMORIA FREESE.
+Honored at the 6th Seiyu Awards for Best New Actor in 2012 and the 10th Seiyu Awards for Best Lead Actor in 2016, he is best known for being the voice of Kirito from Sword Art Online, Inosuke Hashibira from Demon Slayer: Kimetsu no Yaiba, Fūtarō Uesugi from The Quintessential Quintuplets, Sora from No Game No Life, Sōma Yukihira in Food Wars!: Shokugeki no Soma, Bell Cranel from Is It Wrong to Try to Pick Up Girls in a Dungeon?, Noi Komazawa from Cosmic Princess Kaguya!, Nijee from Star Detective Precure!, Hajime Aoyagi from Yowamushi Pedal, Petelgeuse Romanée-Conti from Re:Zero − Starting Life in Another World, Xiao from Genshin Impact, Mechamaru Ultimate from Jujutsu Kaisen, Helios from the 2021 reboot of the Sailor Moon series, Sailor Moon Eternal, Vash the Stampede from the 2023 reboot of the Trigun series, Trigun Stampede, and Zanka Nijiku from Gachiakuta.
+As of June 17, 2019, he is the current official Guinness World Record holder for the most unique sound bites provided by a voice actor in a mobile game, exceeding 10,000 words in Is It Wrong to Try to Pick Up Girls in a Dungeon?: Memoria Freese.